What is a “Trap House”?

 How to Identify a Trap House

-Because of the low-income areas in which they are often found, trap houses are most often abandoned houses.
+Because of the low-income areas in which they are often found, trap houses are often abandoned homes.
 It’s relatively easy to spot them because people come and go all hours of the day and night.
-Police have a difficult time arresting dealers because whenever they hear that the police are on to them, they leave in a hurry, packed up and moved to a different location or house.
-Users and dealers seldom stay in the same residence for more than a week.
-They constantly commute.
+Police have a difficult time arresting dealers because whenever they hear that the police are on to them, they leave in a hurry, pack up, and move to a different location or house.
+Users and dealers seldom stay in the same residence for over a week.

 Have Trap Houses Contributed to the Ongoing Drug Epidemic?

-Life in a trap house is about as bad as a person can get when it comes to addiction.
+Life in a trap house is about as bad as a person can get regarding addiction.
 Those who have had long-term addictions struggle to find ways to imagine getting their life back on track.
-One obstacle involves the conditions that are required by homeless shelters and transitional housing.
+One obstacle involves the conditions required by homeless shelters and transitional housing.
 Usually, the primary obstacle is that a person must be drug-free.
 This can create a Catch-22 situation.
 Getting out of the trap is difficult when you do not have a safety net to protect you from yourself.

 Tent Communities

-Tent communities are sometimes a way for those who are still using drugs to find a place with a certain level of security.
-Tent community spaces often have rules that involve a form of contribution to the community in order to remain in this transitional space.
-Those in the community are often allowed to continue drug and alcohol abuse but not on the premises.
+Tent communities are sometimes a way for those still using drugs to find a place with a certain level of security.
+Tent community spaces often have rules that involve a form of contribution to the community to remain in this transitional space.
+Those in the community are often allowed to continue drug and alcohol abuse, but not on the premises.

 Sober Houses and Transitional Spaces

 In a sober transitional house, it is usually required that you pay a form of rent.
 This may initially come as contributions to the household in the form of chores.
 Sober houses often impose extremely strict rules for the sake of the others living in the space.
 Those who enter a sober house are often required to attend daily meetings, engage in group therapy, or perform other tasks.
-Rules may include not being able to leave the house except for purposes that are permitted by the person who runs the sober house.
-Bedtimes are often enforced.
-Rules surrounding meal preparation and meal times may be strictly enforced.
+Rules may include being unable to leave the house except for purposes permitted by the person who runs the sober house.
+Bedtimes and rules surrounding meal preparation and meal times may be strictly enforced.

-In many instances, the overall goal of a sober house or related transitional living situation is intended to create a sense of routine.
-Unfortunately, for some individuals, these situations can feel extremely daunting.
+In many instances, a sober house or related transitional living situation’s overall goal is to create a sense of routine.
+Unfortunately, for some individuals, these situations can feel incredibly daunting.
 It’s worth keeping in mind that your housemates are likely dealing with their own recovery and mental health challenges.
-This results in a household that is filled with a great deal of tension and it can feel like a powder keg, at times.
+This results in a household filled with a great deal of tension, and it can sometimes feel like a powder keg.

 Oasis Recovery Can Help You